High-Yield Savings Account Comparison

 Executive Summary

 Openbank offers a High-Yield Savings Account with a competitive APY of 4.00%, making it the winner in this comparison.
-This account requires a minimum deposit of $500 and has no maintenance fees, providing solid returns even on smaller deposits.
-In contrast, BMO Alto's Savings Account offers a lower APY of 3.15% with no minimum deposit or balance requirements, making it a simpler option for those who prefer not to meet a deposit threshold.
-Both accounts are online-only and FDIC insured, ensuring safety for your funds.
+This account requires a minimum deposit of $500 and has no maintenance fees, while also being online-only.
+BMO Alto provides a Savings Account with a lower APY of 3.00%, which is also online-only and has no minimum deposit or maintenance fees.
+Both accounts do not require direct deposit, but Openbank's account yields higher returns, especially for larger deposits.

 The analysis is based on current Banksparency database records